andrewwang247/radix-tree/README.md

 ## Testing

+Running `benchmark.cpp` executes all unit and performance tests.

 ### Unit Tests

 The `Trie` class is validated using black box unit testing.
 We test the following functions.